2024-07-13

 The XIAO ESP32C3 by Seeed Studio is the fifth and latest addition to the Seeed Studio XIAO Series of diminutive development boards.
 As the name implies it is based on the ESP32-C3 microcontroller from Espressif which some, Elliot Williams at Hackaday and digiblurDIY notably, have touted as a replacement for the ESP8266.
 The ESP32-C3 is a departure for Espressif because it has a RISC-V processor instead of an Xtensa L106 processor.
 It is also a departure for the XIAO series since this is the first member that is not based on an ARM Cortex processor.

-Because this is a first look and there may be a future detailed comparison with other boards, I will not describe the processor and development board in much detail at this time.
+Because this is a first look the processor and development board will not be described in much detail.
 Let's just say that the RISC-V processor is single core and runs at 160 MHz.
 It has wireless connectivity: Wi-Fi (IEEE 802.11 b/g/n; 2.4 GHz; HT20/40; up to 150 Mbps) and Bluetooth LE (v5.0).
-It comes with two 12-bit ADC (analog to digital converters) available on 6 channels and 22 or 16 (depending on the package) programmable GPIO pins.
+Nominally it has two 12-bit ADC (analog to digital converters) available on 6 channels but one of these converters does not function properly as explained in the next section.
 There's also a full complement of digital interfaces including three SPI, two UART, one I²C and one I²S.
 As for storage, there is 400 Kbytes of static RAM, 284 Kbytes of ROM and 8Kbytes of static ram on the real-time clock.
 The chip used in the XIAO ESP32C3, the ESP32-C3FN4, comes with 4 Mbytes of on-board flash memory.
 The list goes on of course (source).

 A Rose is a Rose... toc